Skip to main content

 Connection

-Top Level OnlyInclude only top-level entities (exclude child entities).false
+Top Level OnlyWhen true, includes only top-level entities and excludes child entities.false

 InputCommentsDefault